-5.2 Important Information
+5.3 Important Information

-- Qualified Personnel Only - Door station and roadside phones can be supplied with power supply options, which may require connection of the power supply to an AC mains supply.
-Qualified personnel must only perform installation and maintenance.
-Contact Dallas Delta if installation is required. - Test tools required - During testing and commissioning of the telephone it is recommended to use a laptop to connect to the internal USB port.
-Configuration can also be performed via the keypad fitted on the rear, or via SMS text messages. - Avoid contamination during installation - All possible measures must be taken to ensure water, fluid or dust does not contaminate the internal components of the telephone whilst unpacking, preparing and installing the telephone.
+- Door station and roadside phones can be supplied with power supply options, which may require connection of the power supply to an AC mains supply. - During testing and commissioning of the telephone it is recommended to use a laptop to connect to the internal USB port.
+Configuration can also be performed via the keypad fitted on the rear, or via SMS text messages. - All possible measures must be taken to ensure water, fluid or dust does not contaminate the internal components of the telephone whilst unpacking, preparing and installing the telephone.
 Failure to do so may invalidate your warranty.
-Please retain and screws removed during installation or maintenance make sure the correct screws are refitted to ensure the integrity of any seals.
+Make sure the correct screws are refitted to ensure the integrity of any seals. - Don't overtighten the screws as that may damage the box and lid attachments.